 Q: Can I continue my UCNS NCC certification?

-and then completing the simple online attestation.
-After the CME requirements are met and the online attestation is completed, no future CME tracking or reporting will be required as part of the C-cert process.
+that launched in 2020.
 UCNS diplomates will no longer be required to take a high-stakes recertification examination to maintain certification.
-Time-limited certificates will be replaced with certificates that don’t expire as long as the annual C-cert requirements are met.
+New certificates, that don’t expire as long as the annual C-cert requirements are met, have been mailed to diplomates who are meeting C-cert requirements.
 Certification status will be updated on an annual basis.

 Q: I am currently UCNS-certified in NCC.
-Will I need to certify in NCC again once the new ABPN examination is completed?
+Will I need to certify in NCC again now that the ABPN examination is available?

 Q: Who is responsible for writing the UCNS certification eligibility requirements, certification examinations, and C-cert quizzes?

-The Neurocritical Care Society and the American Academy of Neurology’s Emergency Neurology and Critical Care Section are the sponsoring organizations that are responsible for the subspecialty-specific initial certification eligibility criteria and training program accreditation standards.
-They have an ongoing active role as the source for providing expert volunteers who serve on the UCNS NCC Certification Examination Committee
+The Neurocritical Care Society and the American Academy of Neurology’s Emergency Neurology and Critical Care Section are the sponsoring organizations that are responsible for nominating the subject matter experts who are responsible for the development of the subspecialty-specific initial certification eligibility criteria and training program accreditation standards.
+The sponsoring organizations have an ongoing active role as the source for providing expert volunteers who serve on the UCNS NCC Certification Examination Committee

-and nominating the subspecialty’s representation on the UCNS Board of Directors
+and the subspecialty’s representation on the UCNS Board of Directors

 Q: Will ABMS certification result in better reimbursement than UCNS certification?